 30 climbers & 30 Observer positions will be avl based on payment upon registration

-sponsors include: BIK Hydraulics, NJ Crane expert
+sponsors include: BIK Hydraulics, NJ Crane expert/ The Crane Man inc. / Yoos crane Service /

 maple leaf ropes, Brandt Tractor/ Morbark, Avant / Bobcat of Hamilton